 The people at the Hegel Archiv are experts of Hegel from a philological point.
 They also have an interesting periodical, the ‘Hegel Studien’, published formerly at the Bouvier Verlag, Bonn, a publishing house heavily concerned with Hegel related books.
 Since the year 2000, Meiner has become the new publisher.
 Well known Professor Jaeschke, world expert in religion related Hegel studies, was their head for many years.
 Due to their special philological interest, it seems they are more related to the “Internationale Hegelvereinigung”, Heidelberg, but they also have links (i.e. send speakers) to the “Internationale Hegelgesellschaft”“.

 Then there is the “Hegel Institut Berlin” of Dr. Frank Radtke, a little private, self financed study center for Hegel in Berlin, it seems with no connections to any other Hegel organisations (see http://www.hegel-institut.de).
 So far, its main activity in the public has been the publishing of the German Hegel works (from Suhrkamp) as a CD ROM.

-E.g. there was a show at the Hegel museum in Hegel’s birthhouse some years ago, called “Der Geist ist ein Knochen” (i.e. “Spirit is a Bone”).
+E.g. there was a show at the Hegel museum in Hegel’s birthhouse some years ago, called “Der Geist ist ein Knochen” (i.e. “The mind/spirit is a bone”).
 They made Hegel look like a post modernist and took that quote as if it was one of the center of Hegel’s teachings.
-I guess most of you know that the nearest quotation you can find at Hegel to match that quote is a critique of the Phrenomenology (the teaching that you can see the spirit of a person from it’s scull), what he criticized in saying that these teachings, made the spirit look like a bone.
+I guess most of you know that the nearest quotation you can find at Hegel to match that quote is a critique of the Phrenomenology (the teaching that you can deduce the mind of a person from it’s scull), what he criticized in his Phenomenology of Spirit/Mind by saying that these teachings, made the spirit look like a bone.